Representation stability and finite linear groups: Twisted homological stability

 \section{Twisted homological stability}

-In this section, we prove a general theorem which allows us to deduce twisted homological stability from untwisted homological stability and Noetherianity (see Theorem \ref{theorem:twistedstability} below; this abstracts an argument of Church \cite{ChurchHomologicalAlgebra}).
-Using this, we will prove Theorems \ref{maintheorem:gltwisted} and \ref{maintheorem:sptwisted}.
+In this section, we prove a general theorem which allows us to deduce twisted homological stability from untwisted homological stability and local Noetherianity (see Theorem \ref{theorem:twistedstability} below; this abstracts an argument of Church \cite{ChurchHomologicalAlgebra}).
+Using this, we will prove Theorems \ref{maintheorem:gltwisted} and \ref{maintheorem:sptwisted}, which give very general twisted homological stability theorems for $\SL_n^{\Unit}(R)$ and $\Sp_{2n}(R)$.
+We remark that Wahl--Randal-Williams \cite{WahlStability} have also recently and independently proved twisted homological stability theorems.
+They require their coefficients to be either ``polynomial'' or ``abelian'', but they allow much more general rings $R$.
+Their proofs are very different from ours.

 \begin{lemma} Let $(\tA,\monpro)$ be a complemented category with a generator $X$.
 Then for all $n \geq r$, we have an isomorphism of $\Aut_{\tA}(X^n)$-representations

 Consequently, $\HH_k(\Aut_{\tA}(X^n);\bk[\Hom_{\tA}(X^r,X^n)]) \cong \HH_k(\Aut_{\tA}(X^{n-r});\bk)$. \end{lemma}